tauhideee/spass/README.md

 Switch between image, SI-pattern and multiplication: Click with right mouse button on left image; or set focus to left image and press [1], [2] or [3].

-Change transform algorithm: Use the dropbox (DHT, FFT, ...).
+Change transform algorithm: Use the combobox (DHT, FFT, ...).

-Mask the (0, 0)-Point in the spectrum: Click the check box 'Mask (0, 0)'.
+Mask the zero-order area in the spectrum: Click the check box 'Mask', enter a larger value in the box right from the Mask checkbox to increase the masked area.

 Switch between linear and logarithmic view of the spectrum: Click the check box 'log'.